VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 One of the important discussions the team had concerned the choice of aggregates and entities that they would implement.
 The following images from the team's whiteboard illustrate some of their initial thoughts, and questions about the alternative approaches they could take with a simple conference seat reservation scenario to try and understand the pros and cons of alternative approaches.

-> A value I think developers would benefit greatly from recognizing is
+> "A value I think developers would benefit greatly from recognizing is
 > the de-emphasis on the means and methods for persistence of objects in
 > terms of relational storage.
 Teach them to avoid modeling the domain
 > as if it was a relational store, and I think it will be easier to
-> introduce and understand both DDD and CQRS.
+> introduce and understand both DDD and CQRS."
-> Josh Elster - CQRS Advisors Mail List
+> &mdash; Josh Elster, CQRS Advisors Mail List

 > **GaryPersona:** These diagrams deliberately exclude details of how
 > the system delivers commands and events through command and event